klgrt/genestack-dashboard/README.md

 ## Branching Strategy
 Use Git branches to manage development:

--main: Stable, production-ready code.
+- main: Stable, production-ready code.
--develop: Latest development code.
+- develop: Latest development code.
--feature/*: Individual features or modules.
+- feature/*: Individual features or modules.

 ## Documentation
 Update the docs/ directory with detailed installation and usage instructions as you develop the project.